 a.
 Actual date of disposition: 12/28/2018. b.
-Projected end date of activity: 2024 A Section 18 disposition was approved by HUD in July 2018 based in part on the high projected rehab costs, which cannot be met through a RAD conversion.
+Projected end date of activity: 20242027 A Section 18 disposition was approved by HUD in July 2018 based in part on the high projected rehab costs, which cannot be met through a RAD conversion.
 BHA requested and received Tenant Protection Vouchers that BHA project-based at the property in order to support the needed renovations.
 In its July 2018 approval, HUD approved a Section 18 disposition of unused (vacant) portions of the site in order to permit construction of new housing adjacent to the existing building.
 In September 2020, BHA disposed of the first parcel from the vacant portion of the site where 62 new affordable units completed construction in 2022.
-The final parcels of vacant land will be disposed of between 2023 and 2025, with final construction taking approximately two years for each parcel.
+The final next parcels of vacant land will bewas disposed of in 2023, and a final parcel will be disposed of in between 2023 and 2025, with final construction taking approximately two years for each parcel.